terraform-google-modules/terraform-google-scheduled-function/README.md

 - [terraform-provider-google](https://github.com/terraform-providers/terraform-provider-google) plugin v1.12.0

 ### Configure a Service Account
-In order to execute this module you must have a Service Account with permissions to create PubSub topics, create and deploy Cloud Functions, and create a Cloud Scheduler Job.
+In order to execute this module you must have a Service Account with the following roles.

+- roles/storage.admin
+- roles/pubsub.editor
+- roles/cloudscheduler.admin
+- roles/cloudfunctions.developer
+- roles/iam.serviceAccountUser

 ### Enable API's
 In order to operate with the Service Account you must activate the following API on the project where the Service Account was created: